-- 1- Placement Be aware some localities are adopting sound ordinances based on how noisy the unit is at the neighbors' home, not at the original installation.
+- 1- Placement Be aware some localities are adopting sound ordinances based on how noisy the unit is from the adjacent property not at the original installation.
 Install the unit as far as possible from the property line.
-When possible, do not install the unit directly outside a bedroom window.
+When possible, do not install the unit directly outside a window.
 Glass has a very high level of sound transmission. - 2- Line Set Isolation The following illustrations demonstrate procedures which ensure proper refrigerant line set isolation.
-Figure 5 shows how to install line sets on vertical runs.
-Figure 6 shows how to install line sets on horizontal runs.
-Figure 7 shows how to make a transition from horizontal to vertical.
-Finally, figure 8 shows how to place the outdoor unit and line set.
+Figure 4 shows how to install line sets on vertical runs.
+Figure 5 shows how to install line sets on horizontal runs.
+Figure 6 shows how to make a transition from horizontal to vertical.
+Finally, figure 7 shows how to place the outdoor unit and line set.